-In terms of implementation there could be two queues, one that dealt exclusively with deadline tasks, and one that dealt with all other tasks.
-Within these queues, tasks would be ordered by their individual importance functions; however, all tasks in the deadline queue are satisfied before any task in the other queue is.
-This clears up the question about how deadline and non-deadline tasks are related - the deadline tasks are always more important.
+In terms of implementation there could be two queues, one that dealt exclusively with deadline messages, and one that dealt with all other messages.
+Within these queues, messages would be ordered by their individual importance functions; however, all messages in the deadline queue are satisfied before any message in the other queue is.
+This clears up the question about how deadline and non-deadline messages are related - the deadline messages are always more important.

 It should be noted that there is at least one important exception.
 An alarm message is always more important than any other message, except possibly another alarm message.

 Alarms do not necessarily have deadlines, but would be more important than any deadline message.
 To handle an alarm by the scheme above, one would have to artificially treat it as a message with a deadline, even though no deadline is appropriate.

 5.3.
-Example Scheme
+Example Scheme Number 1

 Another idea has more promise.
-It is based on the observations that (1) calculation of an arbitrary function to determine the importance of a task may be too expensive, and thus actually hinder rather than help the application processes; (2) the importance function should be evaluated fairly often to catch any changes; and (3) a series of static importance values may come close enough to approximating a continuous importance function to be usable.
+It is based on the observations that (1) calculation of an arbitrary function to determine the importance of a message may be too expensive, and thus actually hinder rather than help the application processes; (2) the importance function should be evaluated fairly often to catch any changes; and (3) a series of static importance values may come close enough to approximating a continuous importance function to be usable.
 The following discussion builds on these observations.

-The priority field associated with a message will contain an encoding for three decision times, call them $t_1$ , $t_2$ , $t_3$ , at which the importance may be raised or lowered.
+The priority field associated with a message will contain an encoding for three decision times, call them t_1 , t_2 , t_3 , at which the importance may be raised or lowered.
 (Note the existence of decision times is predicated on a common time reference within the communications subsystem.)
-Also encoded for each region on the time line will be four integers, $p_1$ , $p_2$ , $p_3$ , and $p_4$ , in the range -1 to some maximum, n, where higher numbers are assumed to represent higher importance values.
-The priority values for each region of the time line, that is $p_1$ , $p_2$ , $p_3$ and $p_4$ , may be assigned any value from -1 to n.
+Also encoded for each region on the time line will be an integer in the range -1 to some maximum, n, where higher numbers are assumed to represent higher importance values.
+The priority values for the four regions of the time line, that is p_1 , p_2 , p_3 and p_4 , may be assigned any value from -1 to n.
 Figure 8 shows how the time line is divided.